vanng822/uploader/app/README.md

 # Ready to run app
 This is a ready to run application.
-It is a restful image upload built on martini.
+It is a restful image upload built on r2router.
 You have possibility to configure your upload endpoints

 	{